JaryJay/spring-dynasty/README.md

 # Spring Dynasty
 A real-time strategy game where you command an army of squads to battle against up to 5 other players.
-It was built with Godot 4.1.1.
+It's built with Godot 4.2!

+Spring Dynasty offers a singleplayer campaign and a multiplayer free-for-all experience.

 ## Demo
 https://github.com/JaryJay/spring-dynasty/assets/47123100/ad933b52-f681-45ab-9a28-a41f96463828